Call of Duty League: Department of Justice lawsuit and settlement

 On April 3, 2023 the United States Department of Justice filed a lawsuit and Activision Blizzard agreed to settle the suit on the same day, with provisions that would prohibit it from implementing a salary cap or luxury tax, or any other measure that would unfairly depress player salaries in the Overwatch League, the Call of Duty League, or any other esports league.

 Teams

 The Call of Duty League follows the model of the Overwatch League as well as other traditional North American professional sporting leagues by using a set of permanent, city-based teams backed by separate ownership groups.
 The CDL launched in January 2020 with twelve teams, each based in a global city.
 Of the twelve teams, nine were based in the United States, while the remaining three were based in Canada, the United Kingdom, and France.

 Over time the league has seen multiple teams rebrand by either relocating, merging with other organizations or being sold to other ownership groups.
-Currently, nine teams are based in the United States, two are based in Canada, and one based in Saudi Arabia.
+Currently, eight teams are based in the United States, two are based in Canada, one is based in France and one based in Saudi Arabia.